-Are you tired of watching your profits get eaten away by taxes?
-Are you looking for a way to reduce your tax burden and increase your bottom line?
-If so, setting up a foreign subsidiary might be the solution you’ve been searching for.
-But before you take the plunge, you need to understand the tax implications and how to optimize your structure.
-In today’s global economy, companies are constantly looking for ways to reduce costs and increase efficiency.
-One effective way to do this is to set up a foreign subsidiary, which can provide access to more favorable tax treatment.
+Are you looking to reduce your tax burden and increase your bottom line?
+Setting up a foreign subsidiary might be the solution.
+But before you start, understand the tax implications and how to optimize your structure.
+A foreign subsidiary can provide access to more favorable tax treatment, helping you reduce costs and increase efficiency.

 How can a foreign subsidiary benefit your business?

-Tax treaties can help to reduce the complexity and uncertainty of international taxation, and can provide a framework for cooperation between countries. – Pascal Saint-Amans, Director of the OECD Centre for Tax Policy and Administration (OECD, 2020)
+Tax treaties can help to reduce the complexity and uncertainty of international taxation, and can provide a framework for cooperation between countries. – Pascal Saint-Amans, Director of the OECD Centre for Tax Policy and Administration, 2020

 How do tax treaties impact your foreign subsidiary?